ClumsyBuddy/PythonMacroFrameWork/README.md

 ```
 There are more Functions you can override but these are the mains one
 Use functions from SendMouse or SendKeyboard to send Input to the screen

+This framework is WIP, I will be fleshing out the classes so that it's more user-friendly.
+Possible rewrite of the input handler to allow more combinations of how input can be handled.